 There are other air terminals who have also taken the initiative to adopt green measures as their beginnings in becoming green airports.
 Some may have implemented methods other than those prescribed by the Green Airport Initiatives.
 Globally, more and more airports in other countries, are also implementing procedures towards becoming green airports.

-However, in as much as airports would love to take part in improving air quality, they maintain that their green control is only as far as those that take place within the boundaries of the airport.
-The air emissions, as airplanes become airborne are beyond the green airport’s control.
+However, in as much as these greenest airports would love to take part in improving air quality, they maintain that their green initiatives are only as far as those that take place within the boundaries of the airport.
+The air emissions, as airplanes become airborne are beyond the airport’s control.